-This course combines the study of grammar and literature and provides the foundation for all successive language arts courses.
+This course combines the study of grammar, writing, and literature.
+English I provides the foundation for all successive language arts courses.
 Students will read and respond to writings from a variety of cultures and genres through written and oral discussions.
 Students will practice writing improvement, public speaking, paragraph essays and research.
 Students will evaluate and revise communications for clarity and apply the rules of Standard English.